-SSL certificate options on Jelastic
+SSL Certificate options on Enscale

 Although the Shared SSL is a quick and free solution it’s designed only for testing purposes.
 For all other cases (e.g. production websites, public demos, anything business critical) we strongly recommend using a Custom SSL to ensure your users see your own domain in the URL without Layershift branding, a shared SSL certificate might raise suspicions.
 If you try forcing your domain name in the secure connection you will end up getting browser warnings, which will only affect your credibility even more.

-What’s Jelastic Shared SSL?
+What’s Enscale Shared SSL?

-As its name suggests, this shared SSL is a free certificate provided by Jelastic, available for use to all platform users.
+As its name suggests, this shared SSL is a free certificate provided by Enscale, available for use to all platform users.
 The certificate is issued for *.j.layershift.co.uk and it covers all subdomains under this main domain name.
 What this means is that you won’t be able to use SSL with a custom domain name, you’ll instead need to use this format:

 https://your-environment-name.j.layershift.co.uk.

-Jelastic Shared SSL is intended to be used for start-up projects, staging / development websites or in any other scenarios where the secure connections are not intended to be seen by the public.
+Enscale Shared SSL is intended to be used for start-up projects, staging / development websites or in any other scenarios where the secure connections are not intended to be seen by the public.

-How to enable Shared SSL on Jelastic
+How to enable Shared SSL on Enscale

-2. Click on the “Change environment topology” icon (or on the create a new environment button if you don’t already have one).
+• Click on the Change environment topology icon (or on the New Environment button if you don’t already have one).

 Using your own Custom SSL certificate (recommended)

-Jelastic’s Custom SSL feature is designed for all production websites where you can install a certificate issued specifically for your domain name.
+Enscale's Custom SSL feature is designed for all production websites where you can install a certificate issued specifically for your domain name.
 To be able to install your own custom SSL certificate you will need to add a public IP to your application server or Nginx load-balancer.

 This category of SSL certificates is very popular as it allows you to secure your own branded URL.
 There are multiple certificate types, depending on the validation process, the number of domains they cover or the level of assurance.
 We have a blog article explaining each certificate type in detail so please take a look.